 Out of these Clausius statement, Kelvin statement and Principle of Carathéodory are the three most prominent classical statements.

-- Clausius statement: Heat cannot transfer from low-temperature body to the high-temperature body until unless there is an external force on the system.
+- Clausius statement: Heat cannot transfer from a low-temperature body to the high-temperature body until unless there is an external force on the system.

 - Kelvin statement: This Kelvin Statement also similar to the Clausius statement